 How do I know if my vegetable garden needs fertilizer?

 If you want to spice up your veggie garden this year, and grow even more food, then you need a copy of my Vertical Vegetables Book.
-It will teach you all about growing your best veggie garden ever!
+It will teach you all about growing your best veggies ever!
 Plus, you’ll get 23 step-by-step projects that you can build in your own garden.
 Order your copy today!

 Learn more about my new Vertical Vegetables book here.